About the Graduate School of Law Transnational Doctoral Program

 |The Transnational Doctoral Program for Leading Professionals in Asian Countries is a distance education initiative, built upon the Nagoya University Graduate School of Law's fifteen-year experience with human resource development in support of legal and judicial reform in Asian countries.
 The program now has students studying law and political science from Cambodia, Laos, Mongolia, Uzbekistan and Vietnam.

-The 2017 admissions round will commence in late April for an October 2017 commencement.
-Further information will be provided here as it becomes available.
+The 2018 admissions round will commence in late April for an October 2018 commencement.
+Further information will be provided here as it becomes available (Please scroll down to the "ASCI Transnational Doctoral Program for Leading Professionals in Asian Countries" section)